• Skip to main content

 The Office of Management and Budget (OMB) approved a revised Federal Drug Testing Custody and Control Form (CCF).
 Failure to use the new form may result in an invalidated test, potential fines for your company, and an out of service notice for your driver.

-Changes include the addition of the employee’s commercial driver’s license (CDL) number and listing the state in which it was issued.
+Changes include the addition of the employee’s commercial driver’s license (CDL) number and listing of the state in which it was issued.
 There has also been a check box added for oral fluid drug test submissions.
-However, the box is to be ignored at this time.
+The department published its final ruling approving the test in May 2023, however, the box is to be ignored at this time.
+There are no SAMHSA laboratories who have qualified to receive the tests at this time.

 Safety concerns will stop your drivers from driving for a 5-day period at a minimum